 TODAY AND EVERY DAY OF THE YEAR—ENJOY A GOOD WALK ON OUR NATURE TRAILS

 Our Nature Trails are open from dawn to dusk every day of the year.
 You’ll find all manner of people taking advantage of them, too.
 Individuals, couples, families, and friends like this group, all enjoy the trails that run through these 50 acres of Cape Cod woodland.
 Start at the trailhead located at the Tufts Gatehouse (on the lane just behind the Yarmouth Port Post Office) and go all the way around Miller’s Pond and back.
 You can even bring your dog—provided you keep it on a leash.
+NEW THIS YEAR: We’ve added sturdy marble benches at various points along the way so you can stop and simply enjoy the surroundings.
 But please don’t litter.
-Whatever you bring in, take out with you.
-FREE—BUT ALL DONATIONS ARE HAPPILY WELCOMED.
+Take out whatever you bring in.
+Enjoy your visit—FREE—but all donations are happily welcomed.